 “When the time comes, take care of Little Master.
 That's all I ask of you.”

 He left.
 I finished my tea.
-Some time later, Berganza came to fetch the tray, but I didn’t notice; as the senior staff member, he prided himself on looking after me when I used the portal room.
+Some time later, Berganza came to fetch the tray; as the senior staff member, he prided himself on looking after me when I used the portal room.
+I didn’t notice, being busy meditating.
 Every once in a while I stood and stretched, but mostly I sat still and listened to the Underworld.
 Time passed slowly, as it always does when I’m restless.
 Morning had broken, but I was sheltered from it.
 Soon it’d be time for breakfast.
 I’d wait for Berganza to return and confirm I wanted another cup of tea, this time with a pile of freshly baked pastries the size of a quail’s egg, drizzling honey and filled with homemade jam.

-A distant feeling clashed against my mind, soft but unmistakable.
+A distant feeling clashed against my mind, soft like a kitten’s headbutt.
 Not the echo of one of my own memories, and not a flare of magic echoing toward the Underworld either, but someone else’s mind rippling through the dreamvoid.

 help